deton57/oke-labs/oke-rancher/vm.md

 Now we are going to add HTTPS access to our network, so, we can access the web page of Rancher.

+First we must add HTTPS access to our network, to let us access the Rancher web page:

-1. Source CIDR input: "0.0.0.0/0" (I know it's not secured, never recommend you do it. but it's for lab purpose)
+1. Source CIDR input: "0.0.0.0/0" (comment: I know it is not secured, and I would never recommend you do that,  but just for lab we can do that)
 2. DESTINATION PORT RANGE: "443"

-3. Click on Add Ingress Rule button.
+Now click on Add Ingress Rule button

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/security-list2.PNG)

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/security-list-result.PNG)

-Now we are going to create an Internet Gateway,
-So, traffic can be routed through the Internet.
+Once the Ingress Rule is created, we shall create an Internet Gateway, to enable routing traffic through the Internet.

-1. On your network side menu go to Internet Gateway
+1. On your network side menu go to Internet Gateway:

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/internet-gateway.PNG)

-2. Click on the button "Create Internet Gateway"
+2. Click on Create Internet Gateway button:

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/internet-gateway2.PNG)

-3. Now go to route table, so we can route the traffic to the Internet Gateway.
+3. Go to Route Tables, to set the traffic route to the Internet Gateway:

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/internet-gateway3.PNG)

-4. Click on the default route table
+4. Click on the Default Route Table for oke-rancher-lab:

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/internet-gateway4.PNG)

-5. Add the following route to the Internet gateway:
+5. Add the following route to the Internet Gateway:

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/internet-gateway5.PNG)

-Now traffic is routed to the Internet, and we have access to port 443.
+Now the traffic is routed to the Internet, and we have access to port 443.
-We finished step 2!
+We completed step 2!

 Step 3:

 ## Create a virtual machine and install Rancher ##

-Open the side menu and go to Compute.
+Open the side menu and go to Compute:

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/menu-compute.PNG)

-Click on the Create Instance button.
+Click on Create Instance button:

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/create-instance1.PNG)

+Enter the following values:
-1. Enter the name: "dev-oke-rancher"
+1. Name: "dev-oke-rancher"
-2. Choose your compartment name.
+2. Select your compartment name
-3. Click on Change image, then Oracle images, look for Oracle "Oracle Cloud Developer Image"
-Scroll down and check the checkbox:
+3. Click on Change Image, then Oracle images, look for "Oracle Cloud Developer Image", scroll down and check the checkbox:
 I have reviewed and accept the Oracle Standard Terms and Restrictions.

-Click on Select Image.
+4. Click on Select Image.

-4.**Note you are going to create a shape with 1 OCPU (Intel) + 15Gb RAM.**
+4.**Note: you are going to create a shape with 1 OCPU (Intel) + 15Gb RAM..**

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/create-instance1.PNG)

-5. Choose your Virtual Cloud Network you created before.
+5. Select the Virtual Cloud Network you created before
-6. Choose your subnet you created before.
+6. Select the subnet you created before
-7. Make sure that ASSIGN A PUBLIC IP ADDRESS is checked.
+7. Make sure that ASSIGN A PUBLIC IP ADDRESS is checked

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/create-instance2.PNG)

-8. Scroll down to Add SSH Keys.
+8. Scroll down to Add SSH Keys

-Here it's a bit tricky,
+Here it is a bit tricky,
 but we will do it together.

 1. Open putty keygen
 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/putty-keygen1.PNG)

-2. click on generate button.
-and move your mouse a few times on the screen so a key will be generated.
+2. click on Generate button and hoover your mouse a few times over the screen so a key is generated.

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/putty-keygen2.PNG)

-3. **Important** Save the private key on your PC (click save private key)
+3. **Important: ** Save the private key on your PC (click Save private key)

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/putty-keygen3.PNG)

-4. Save your public key content on your PC (copy the public key content from the screen and save it to notepad)
+4. Save your public key content on your PC
+(copy the public key content from the screen and save it to Notepad)

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/putty-keygen4.PNG)

-Now, once we finished, we can paste the public key into the SSH-KEY in OCI:
+Now, once it is copied, we can paste the public key into the SSH-KEY in OCI:

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/create-instance3.PNG)

 9. Click on Create
-10. Let's wait 1~2 minutes until the Instance is provisioned, copy the public IP address and put it in a notepad.
+10. Let us wait 1to 2 minutes until the Instance is provisioned.
+Now copy the public IP address and put it on a Notepad page.

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/public-ip.PNG)

-Now it's time to connect and install Rancher.
+As soon as this step is complete, it is time to connect and install Rancher.
-Because you have selected the Oracle Developer Cloud Image, you don't need to install docker or any other tools for now.
+Since you have selected the Oracle Developer Cloud Image, there is no need to install Docker or any other tools, for now.

-Open your mobaxterm or another terminal.
+Open your Mobaxterm or any other terminal.
-I will put here the steps for Mobaxterm, in putty you can use other steps (not written here)
+For your convenience, please find below the steps for Mobaxterm (in Putty you can use other steps):

 1. Click Session
 2. SSH
-3. in the remote host enter your instance **Public IP** from where you saved it.
+3. In the remote host, copy the instance **Public IP** you saved before.
 4. specify username: opc
 5. Click on Advanced SSH Settings
-6. Check the use private key and load it from your directory.
+6. Check the Use private key and load it from your directory

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/session-moba.PNG)

-If you have successfully followed the previous steps, you can connect to the machine from the left side panel, by clicking twice on the machine name.
+If you have successfully completed the previous steps, you can now connect to the machine from the left side panel, by double-clicking on the machine name.

 Once you are connected you should see the following output: